Claytonia sibirica

-Claytonia sibirica, the pink purslane, candy flower, Siberian spring beauty or Siberian miner's lettuce, is a flowering plant in the family Montiaceae, native to the Commander Islands (including Bering Island) of Siberia, and western North America from the Aleutian Islands and coastal Alaska south through Haida Gwaii, Vancouver Island, Cascade and Coast Ranges, to a southern limit in the Santa Cruz Mountains.
-Populations are also known from the Wallowa Mountains, Klamath Mountains, northern Idaho, and The Kootenai.
+Claytonia sibirica is a flowering plant in the family Montiaceae, commonly known as pink purslane, candy flower, Siberian spring beauty or Siberian miner's lettuce.
 A synonym is Montia sibirica.
-The plant was introduced into the United Kingdom by the 18th century, where it has become very widespread.
+It is native to Aleutian Islands and western North America and has been introduced into parts of Europe and Scandinavia.

 Habitat and description

 It is found in moist woods.
 It is long-lived perennial, biennial, or annual with hermaphroditic flowers which are protandrous and self-fertile.
 The numerous fleshy stems form a rosette and the leaves are linear, lanceolate, or deltate.
 The flowers are 8–20 mm diameter, with five white, candy-striped, or pink petals; flowering is typically between February and August, but some plants continue to bloom late into autumn.

+Distribution

+It is native to the Commander Islands (including Bering Island) of Siberia, and western North America from the Aleutian Islands and coastal Alaska south through Haida Gwaii, Vancouver Island, Cascade and Coast Ranges, to a southern limit in the Santa Cruz Mountains.
+Populations are also known from the Wallowa Mountains, Klamath Mountains, northern Idaho, and The Kootenai.
+The plant was introduced into the United Kingdom by the 18th century, where it has become very widespread.